These cookies need a milk chaser, and that's a good thing. I prefer desserts that demand a cold glass of milk.

 Cream the butter and sugar together in a large bowl.
 Beat in egg and vanilla extract.

-In another bowl, whisk together dry ingredients (flour, cocoa, cinnamon, cayenne, pepper and baking soda — plus salt if your butter is unsalted).
+In another bowl, whisk together dry ingredients (flour, cocoa, cinnamon, cayenne, pepper and baking soda — plus salt if your butter

 Gradually add flour mixture to the first bowl.
 (If using an electric mixer, don't overbeat.)